A LEGENDARY TRAIL RUNNING MOUNTAIN JOURNEY

 Altitude is not something you need to fear, but it is something you should respect.
 We strongly recommend arriving in Quito at least two days before the retreat begins.
 The structure of the camp is intentionally progressive — elevation and distances increase gradually, allowing your body to acclimatize step by step in a safe and controlled way.

-Who can join this retreat?
+Who can join this Trip?

 +